tj/node-migrate/Readme.md

-   -c, --chdir <path>      change the working directory --state-file <path>     set path to state file (migrations/.migrate) --template-file <path>  set path to template file to use for new migrations
+   -c, --chdir <path>      change the working directory --state-file <path>     set path to state file (migrations/.migrate) --template-file <path>  set path to template file to use for new migrations --date-format <format>  set a date format to use for new migration filenames

 Commands: